sunsiva/AnthologyMemberInfo/README.md

 #Install JSON Server for db.json
 npm install -g json-server

-@Developed For Anthology as part of an Assessment Excercise.
+@Developed for Anthology as part of an Assessment Excercise.